Philippine House Special Committee on Reforestation

 The Philippine House Special Committee on Reforestation is a special committee of the Philippine House of Representatives.

 Jurisdiction

 As prescribed by House Rules, the committee's jurisdiction is on the policies and programs on reforestation which includes the effects of forest denudation, and other actions to ensure the implementation of a sustained community-based nationwide reforestation program.

-Members, 18th Congress
+Members, 20th Congress

+As of June 30, 2025, all committee membership positions are vacant until the House convenes for its first regular session on July 28.